trailblazer/reform/README.md

 form.sync(title: lambda { |value, options| form.model.title = "HOT: #{value}" })
 ```

 This block is run in the caller's context allowing you to access environment variables.
-Note that the dynamic sync happens _before_ save, so the model id may unavailable.
+Note that the dynamic sync happens _before_ save, so the model id may be unavailable.

 You can do the same for saving.